 Repotting & Soils

-The popular conception of cactus and succulent potting soil mix is not acceptable.
+The popular conception of a cactus potting soil mix is not acceptable to grow orchid cactus.

 At home in the tropics, these are tree-dwellers where their roots feed on decaying organic matter and are largely exposed to the air.

-If your plant is badly pot-bound move it to the next size pot rather than to a much larger one.
+If your plant is badly pot-bound move it to the next size pot or into hanging baskets rather than to a much larger one.

-A light, porous, humus-rich mixture that will hold some moisture and yet will drain quickly.
+A light, porous, humus-rich potting mix that will hold some moisture and yet will drain quickly.
 The soil should be coarse, not finely sifted; slightly acid; and for further aeration and purification, generously supplied with small bits of crushed charcoal.

 Nitrogen-rich fertilizers are not recommended.